SuRE™ Technology Screening services

-Our screening services enable the identification of regulatory DNA elements as well as the mutations in these elements that define traits and diseases in humans, plants and animals.
+Identification of regulatory DNA elements as well as the genetic variation in these elements that define traits and diseases in humans, plants and animals.

 Our novel technology in 2 steps